 Careless and reckless driving tickets may seem like standard traffic tickets, but they are much more serious.
 These charges can be given by a police officer after a traffic accident, or simply based on observed driving.
 Depending on their driving record and the circumstances involved, a person cited with careless or reckless driving can face a loss of their driving privileges in addition to substantial fines and jail time.
 Aside from these criminal consequences, a conviction can have continued consequences even after resolution of the criminal case.
 Because Careless Driving carries a DMV point penalty of 4 points, and Reckless Driving 8 points, these charges can often lead to a driver’s license suspension if there are already some points on the license, preventing you from driving to work, the grocery store, and all the other places we take for granted in our daily lives.
 Additionally, even if it doesn’t lead to a license suspension, a conviction of Careless & Reckless driving can lead to long term increase of auto insurance rates, and commercial drivers (CDL) open themselves up to potentially losing their job.
 Even more serious is the fact that a Reckless Driving conviction can be a strike towards being labeled as a Habitual Traffic Offender.

 These offenses are not mere traffic tickets, but can have serious repercussions.
 If you have been charged with reckless driving, you should contact a reckless driving lawyer today.
-The reckless driving attorneys at Patterson Weaver Law have successfully handled many cases exactly like yours and can help you build a strong defense.
+The reckless driving attorneys at Patterson Weaver Law, LLC have successfully handled many cases exactly like yours and can help you build a strong defense.
 Our traffic attorneys would love to help you in your matter.

 Call today for a free case evaluation.
 Life happens.
 Let us help.